 In order to be eligible to receive Michigan Social Security disability benefits, you must have a severe physical or mental impairment.
 The Social Security Administration recognizes obesity as a medically determinable impairment (but not a Listing impairment).
 Thus, the success or failure of your obesity case will depend on whether your obesity, by itself or in conjunction with other impairments, is so severe as to prevent you from working.
+You can take our help obtaining disability benefits for obesity.

 To make this disability determination, the Social Security Administration will evaluate your “residual functional capacity” (i.e., your ability to function in a work setting despite the limitations of your impairment).
 Obesity can have a negative impact on residual functional capacity in several ways.
 For example, your obesity may limit your ability to perform the physical tasks associated with work, e.g., walking, standing, sitting, carrying, lifting.
 Your obesity may cause fatigue, which interferes with your ability to focus and perform cognitive work-related tasks.
 In addition, obesity often leads to depression, which may render you psychologically unable to work.